Silver Age of Russian Poetry: History

 Although the Silver Age may be said to have truly begun with the appearance of Alexander Blok's "Verses about the Beautiful Lady", many scholars have extended its chronological framework to include the works of the 1890s, starting with Nikolai Minsky's manifesto "With the light of conscience" (1890), Dmitri Merezhkovsky's treatise "About the reasons for the decline of contemporary Russian literature" (1893), Valery Bryusov's almanac "Russian symbolists" (1894), and poetry by Konstantin Balmont and Mirra Lokhvitskaya.

 The early 20th century was the period of both social and cultural upheavals and pursuits.
 Realistic portrayal of life did not satisfy authors any longer, and their argument with the classics of the 19th century generated a bundle of new literary movements.

 Although the Silver Age was dominated by the artistic movements of Russian Symbolism, Acmeism, and Russian Futurism, many poetic schools flourished, including the Mystical Anarchism tendency within the Symbolist movement.
 There were also such poets as Ivan Bunin and Marina Tsvetayeva who refused to align themselves with any of these movements.
 Alexander Blok emerged as the leading poet, respected by virtually everyone.
 The poetic careers of Anna Akhmatova, Boris Pasternak, and Osip Mandelshtam, all of them spanning many decades, were also launched during that period.

 The Silver Age ended after the Russian Civil War.
 Blok's death and Nikolai Gumilev's execution in 1921, as well as the appearance of the highly influential Pasternak collection, My Sister is Life (1922), marked the end of the era.
 The Silver Age was nostalgically looked back to by émigré poets, led by Georgy Ivanov in Paris and Vladislav Khodasevich in Berlin.

+Russian Cosmism

+The Russian Silver Age provided the backdrop for the emergence of one of the most distinctly Russian intellectual movements: Russian Cosmism.
+As a product of the Silver Age, Russian Cosmism was defined by its deep connection between humanity and the cosmos, a belief in humanity’s cosmic mission, and a unique blend of Christian apocalyptic themes (both religious and secularized) with ideas from the late French Enlightenment.
+Notably, its apocalyptic elements were counterbalanced by another Christian theme: the quest to overcome death.

+As a defining movement of the Silver Age, Russian Cosmism left a profound mark on the Russian psyche, shaping much of the era’s cultural activity.
+Among those influenced by its ideas were philosophers and writers such as Nikolai Berdyaev and Vyacheslav Ivanov, as well as the composer Alexander Scriabin.